© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at Moat Farm, 230m north east of St Peter's Church is a scheduled monument protected by Historic England under reference 1019538.
 View the official record →

-The moated site at Moat Farm, located 230 metres north east of St Peter's Church in Suffolk, is a medieval defensive or high-status residential enclosure.
+Moated site at Moat Farm is a medieval defensive or manorial earthwork located approximately 230 metres north-east of St Peter's Church in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019538.

 Moated site at Moat Farm, 230m north east of St Peter's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019538.